vita-student-projects/DLAV_Project_Ammann_Crugnola/README.md

 ### Results and Analysis

 The  model now manages turns a lot better and the cases with which it still struggles are mostly edge cases i.e. with a red light present that will turn green in the future or with a congested zone ahead that will eventually clear up.
 Those scenarios are vera hard to guess with the provided information - even for a human.
 We are a bit sad that we could not do more with the depth and semantic data and would have liked to explore more possibilities.

+## Milestone 3 hand-in:

+For this milestone we took the model from milestone 2 and used it as-is with the new data.
+This worked very well, on the mixed data the model performs well and generalizes even better to the public test data.
+Therefore we decide not to change anything and leave the model like this.
+The only small change we added was balancing the data a little bit between real and synthetic samples rather than straight lines and curves.

+### Results and Analysis
+TODO: